 The student perspective

-Interested to hear what WashU Medicine students think of St. Louis?
-Read all about it in the Dis-Orientation Guide, written by medical students, for medical students.
+Hear what WashU Medicine students think of St. Louis in the Dis-Orientation Guide — written by medical students, for medical students.

 Here is St. Louis from Grain Inc. on Vimeo.